kul-optec/QPALM_vLADEL/README.md

 ### Matlab

-To install the Matlab interface, download `qpalm-matlab-linux.tar.gz` or `qpalm-matlab-windows.zip` from the
+To install the Matlab interface, download `qpalm-matlab-linux.zip` or `qpalm-matlab-windows.zip` from the
 [releases page](https://github.com/kul-optec/QPALM/releases/latest), and
 extract it into the `~/Documents/MATLAB` folder.